nikanikachan/Proof_of_Authority_Blockchain/README.md

 ### 1. Get our public key addresses

  First we have to create two nodes that will be our sealer addresses.
-Go the folder where your puppeth application is on your computer and create two nodes with the code below:
+Go the folder where your geth application is on your computer and create two nodes with the code below:

 ```
     // Create new nodes